DHemasaiC/Ltts-stepin-miniproject/README.md

-# This project is based on the game
+# This project is based on the game TIC-TAC-TOE

 ## Folder Structure